VictorJacinto/bridgecmdr/README.md

 A/V switch and monitor controller

+`TODO: This file needs updating again, Laravel Mix, AppImage, Electron Builder, and no more TSX`

 ## NOTICE

 BridgeCmdr 2.0 and later will not carry over settings from version 1.0, this is due to the method by which snap package